Apple Store Download Our App Google PlayStore download YouRadio App

 Explore More About Small Faces

 For fans and new listeners alike, the Small Faces offer a rich catalog of music that continues to inspire and entertain.
 Their innovative sound, style, and spirit remain influential in the music industry, making them a timeless fixture in the pantheon of rock music.
-Dive into their discography, explore live performances, and experience the magic of the Small Faces, a band that truly epitomized the spirit of the 1960s.
+Dive into their discography, explore live performances, and experience the magic of the Small Faces, a band that truly epitomised the spirit of the 1960s.

 Whether you're a longtime fan or discovering them for the first time, the Small Faces' music promises a captivating blend of passion, innovation, and soul that is as fresh and relevant today as it was over fifty years ago.